mattyrb/bmm-etg-raster-fill/WALKTHROUGH.md

         WTD_statewide.tif

 You only run this once.
 Every per-basin prep clips from these statewide subsets rather than going back to the CONUS files.
+(HAND is derived per-basin from the clipped DEM during step 4, not at the statewide level.)

 ## 3. Find your basin key